its-webhosting/umich-oidc-login/README.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.1.2 =
+* Fixes a bug that prevents groups that have apostrophes / single quotes in their names from working.

 = 1.1.1 =
 * Fixes a bug with login/logout URLs being incorrect when WordPress is installed in a subdirectory.